CurveDocs/curve-docs/docs/lending/contracts/oracle.md

 ### `N_COINS`
 !!! description "`CryptoFromPool.N_COINS() -> uint256: view`"

-    Getter for the total number of coin in the liquidity pool.
+    Getter for the total number of coins in the liquidity pool.

     Returns: coins count (`uint256`).